 Color and templates – give your tasks specific colors to easily differentiate them on the task board.
 If your team works with a lot of repeating work items, create templates to add new tasks quicker.

-There are 3 different metrics for Planner users to observe in Charts – Status, Bucket and Priority.
-Status simply shows how many tasks are planned, started, late and completed.
+There are 3 different metrics for Microsoft Planner users to observe in Charts – Status, Bucket and Priority.
+Status simply shows how many tasks are planned, started, late, and completed.
 Bucket shows how many planned and started tasks there are in each bucket (project/initiative).
 And priority shows the number of planned and started tasks with different priorities.
 The three charts create a quick overview of what is happening with the team.

 To evaluate the workload, you will also find a list of team members and the number of planned and started tasks assigned to each of them.
-Being focused on the number of tasks only, Planner gives some clarity to what is going on, but not the full picture.
+Being focused on the number of tasks only, Microsoft Planner gives some clarity to what is going on, but not the full picture.

 The focus of Teamhood Dashboard is different.
 Time tracking functionality provides data on hours spent, therefore allows considerably more valuable reporting.
 Teamhood charts show the total number of tasks vs the completed tasks and the total amount of work hours estimated vs work hours spent.
 Thus focusing on the project status and the actual productivity of the team.